 History

 Church of St. John the Baptist in Newton, near Porthcawl, was probably erected in the eighties of the 12th century, because the first parish priest was recorded in 1189.
-The initiator of the construction was Richard de Cardiff or William, Earl of Gloucester or de Sanford, one of the knights of the Order of Saint John of Jerusalem.
-Newton was then a small seaport, trading with centers on the other side of the Bristol Channel, and the church was just at the entrance to the village from the sea.
-In the years 1485-1495 Jasper Tudor, the uncle of king Henry VII, carried out a significant renovation of the building.
-The next works were carried out in the nineteenth century, when the north-eastern sacristy was established and at the beginning of the 20th century.
+The initiator of the construction was William, Earl of Gloucester, or de Sanford, a knight of the Order of St. John of Jerusalem, who received local lands from William.
+Newton was then a small seaport trading with centers across the Bristol Channel, and therefore needed a church that would meet the ambitions of local merchants and traders, who may also have participated in the construction works.
+In the late 15th century, Jasper Tudor, uncle of King Henry VII, carried out a Gothic reconstruction of the church.
+Further work was carried out in 1860-1861, when the northeastern sacristy was built, and again in the early 20th century.

 Architecture